-Ivanka And Melania Trump Are ‘Dead Inside’ According To Trump Family Author
+Ivanka And Melania Trump Are ‘Dead Inside,’ According To Trump Family Author

-Ivanka and Melania Trump are “dead inside” according to Vanity Fair reporter Emily Jane Fox.
-She has written a book titled Born Trump: Inside America’s First Family that’s scheduled for publication later this month and spoke with MSNBC’s Nicolle Wallace Thursday about President Trump’s reaction to Rudy Giuliani’s comments last week that porn stars are not credible witnesses and comments the president has made about women in the past.
-Newsweek reports that Wallace asked Fox what the two women do when POTUS’s derogatory or crude comments about women make the news.
+Ivanka and Melania Trump are “dead inside,” according to Vanity Fair reporter Emily Jane Fox.
+She has written a book, Born Trump: Inside America’s First Family, that’s scheduled for publication later this month and spoke with MSNBC’s Nicolle Wallace Thursday about President Trump’s reaction to Rudy Giuliani’s comments last week that adult film stars are not credible witnesses and comments the president has made about women in the past.

+Newsweek reports that Wallace asked Fox what the two women do when president’s derogatory or crude comments about women make the news.

 “Are they just the most stoic human beings, are they numb, are they dead inside, are they paid off?
-I mean what’s their deal?” she asked.
-To which Fox replied, “Yes, yes, and yes.”
+I mean what’s their deal?” she asked, to which Fox replied, “Yes, yes, and yes.”

 Fox went on to explain that Ivanka Trump is able to deal with the president’s offensive remarks about women because she has mastered the ability to compartmentalize various experiences with or related to her father.

 “So her ability to separate something like this out from then going and sitting in the West Wing and doing her job or going and visiting her father in the Oval Office, she is able to separate those things in a way that you and I probably can’t understand,” she said.

 MSNBC host Nicolle Wallace wondered this week if Melania and Ivanka Trump were “numb, dead inside or paid off,” given their resounding silence in the wake of Rudy Giuliani’s comments that he only respects “beautiful women and women of value." https://t.co/hL1dNQsjXm